timbeechey/opa/README.md

 ## Introduction

-The opa package implements ordinal pattern analysis, as described by [Grice et al., (2015)](https://doi.org/10.1177/2158244015604192) and [Thorngate (1987)](https://doi.org/10.1016/S0166-4115(08)60083-7).
+The `opa` package implements ordinal pattern analysis, as described by [Grice et al., (2015)](https://doi.org/10.1177/2158244015604192) and [Thorngate (1987)](https://doi.org/10.1016/S0166-4115(08)60083-7).
 Ordinal pattern analysis is a non-parametric statistical method suitable for analyzing timeseries and repeated measures data.
 It is a suitable replacement for many applications of repeated measures ANOVA.

 ## Installation

-opa is not available on cran yet.
+`opa` is not available on cran yet.
 The package can be installed from github using the devtools package.

 ```r
 install.packages("devtools")

 devtools::install_github("timbeechey/opa")
 ```

+In order to build the C++ functions it is necessary to have installed Rtools on Windows or Xcode commandline tools on mac prior to installing `opa`.

 ## How ordinal pattern analysis works